Disclaimer: A big thank you to SCV London for loaning me the HP-A3 for this review!

 It might not be the prettiest little black box in the world, but it's well built and the key features are solid.
 I'm not so keen on the optical connections, but the large (6.35mm, 1/4") headphone socket and RCA outputs certainly win it over for me.

-USB and drive all but the most demanding headphones I strongly suggest that you give the A3 a good look.
+If you're looking for a serious sounding DAC and headphone amplifier, that can be powered by USB and drive all but the most demanding headphones I strongly suggest that you give the A3 a good look.
 It does stunning things to bass without losing potency and it excels with detail, transparency and soundstage.

 EQUIPMENT USED